An Israeli strike in Gaza kills World Central Kitchen workers. Israel says 1 was an Oct. 7 attacker

 More than 3,760 people have been killed by Israeli fire in Lebanon, many of them civilians, according to Lebanese health officials.
 The fighting killed more than 70 people in Israel — over half of them civilians — as well as dozens of Israeli soldiers fighting in southern Lebanon.

+“The prime minister is supposed to protect his soldiers and citizens, and you abandoned us,” Alexander said.

-Netanyahu's office said the prime minister spoke with Alexander's family after the release of the “brutal psychological warfare video” that held “an important and exciting sign of life.”
+Netanyahu's office said that he spoke with Alexander's family after the release of the “brutal psychological warfare video” that held “an important and exciting sign of life.”

-Israel’s retaliatory offensive in Gaza has killed over 44,000 Palestinians, according to local health officials, who do not distinguish between civilians and combatants in their count but say over half the dead were women and children.
+Israel’s retaliatory offensive in Gaza has killed more than 44,000 Palestinians, according to local health officials, who don't distinguish between civilians and combatants in their count but say over half the dead were women and children.

-Goldenberg reported from Tel Aviv, Israel, and Mroue reported from Beirut.
-Mohammad Jahjouh in Khan Younis, Gaza Strip, contributed.
+Tia Goldenberg reported from Tel Aviv, Israel, and Bassem Mroue reported from Beirut.
+Mohammad Jahjouh contributed to this report from Khan Younis, Gaza Strip.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war